 Craighead Electric Pays Capital Credits

 It’s time for you to get the credit—capital credits, that is—you deserve for helping build and sustain your local electric cooperative.
-As a member—and owner of Craighead Electric Cooperative we are returning capital credits for the year 1985 and 75 percent of 1986.
-If you received electric service in your name for this time period you should have received your check in the mail in late November 2012, based on how much you paid the co-op for electricity.
+As a member—and owner of Craighead Electric Cooperative we are returning capital credits for the remaining 25 percent of the year 1986 and all of the year 1987.
+If you received electric service in your name for this time period you should have received your check in the mail in late November 2013, based on how much you paid the co-op for electricity.
 If you are no longer a member of the cooperative and received a check in the last two years, you will automatically receive your check for the years designated.
 All other past members should contact Craighead Electric customer service at 870-932-8301 or toll free at 1-800-794-5012 to update your mailing information.

 Capital credits are retained margins left over at the end of a year at a not-for-profit electric cooperative.
 Capital credits represent the most significant source of equity for Craighead Electric Cooperative.
 Since a cooperative’s “shareholders” are also the people the co-op serves, capital credits reflect each member’s ownership in the cooperative.
 This differs from dividends investor-owned utilities pay shareholders, who may or may not be customers of the utility.